OreOliciouZ/MotD.md/Empyrion.md

 ## LIMITS

-* No Block & PCU limits
+* No Weight limit and item stack size 50k
-* Size Class limit 100
+* No Size Class limits
-* Each turrets have their own limitations, you can check them in the item description
+* CPU enabled with max 100 Quantum Cores and max 100 Auxillary Cores
-* Shield is limited to 1x per structure
+* For Turret Limits read the description of the Turret
 * Limits are subject to change

 ## Vote for rewards